A Family Tradition

 Dr. George L. Meylan was the Director of Physical Education at Columbia University at the turn of the century.
 Dr. Meylan, who had become friends with early camping educators, founded White Mountain Camp for Boys on Sebago Lake in Maine in 1905.

-Being a father to seven daughters, Dr. Meylan later purchased Camp Arcadia for Girls, which had been founded in 1916.
+Being a father to six daughters, Dr. Meylan later purchased Camp Arcadia for Girls, which had been founded in 1916.
 Dr. Meylan and his visionary daughter Juliette Meylan Henderson directed the camp for many years.
-Dr. Meylan served as the first president of the joined associations for boys and girls camps which evolved into the modern day American Camping Association.
-Juliette, known affectionately as Mum-Mum to her Arcadia associates, oversaw the expansion of Arcadia’s land, the development of its trips program and the establishment of a strong activity program.
+Dr. Meylan served as the first president of the joined associations for boys and girls camps which evolved into the modern-day American Camping Association.
+Juliette, known affectionately as Mum-Mum to her Arcadia associates, oversaw the expansion of Arcadia’s land, the development of its trips program, and the establishment of a strong activity program.

 The Past 50 Years